drhsqlite/fossil-mirror/www/blockchain.md

     may wonder why they are not enabled by default.
-It is because they are defense-in-depth measures, not the minimum sufficient measures needed to prevent repository fraud, unlike the equivalent protections in a cryptocurrency blockcahin.
+It is because they are defense-in-depth measures, not the minimum sufficient measures needed to prevent repository fraud, unlike the equivalent protections in a cryptocurrency blockchain.
 Fossil provides its primary protections through other means, so it doesn’t need to mandate signatures.